xinglunju/tdviz/README.md

 ## Versions

 Now it is full compatible with Python 3 (using TDViz3.py).
-The old file (TDViz.py) may still work with Python 2 but is not guarenteed.
+The old file (TDViz.py) may still work with Python 2 but is not guaranteed.

 I tested it with the following environment and everything works well: